 The list of inscriptions has been augmented with the records kept by the Anglican Church of St John the Baptist, Mudgee, of funerals conducted prior to 1856.
 Although most of the burials would have taken place in the first Anglican Cemetery in Mudgee, some no doubt occurred on private properties or in cemeteries in nearby villages.
 However, we believe that this is a most suitable place to record all the names and whatever details are available of those early burials in and around Mudgee.

 We originally compiled this list during June/July 2002 and updated it in April 2004 in the light of further information then to hand.
-As further data becames available it is being added.
-Images of the inscriptions on those headstones that have been preserved may be viewed and downloaded from the list of all inscriptions for this cemetery.
+As further data becomes available it is being added.

 Memorial Park is in Douro Street, which runs south off Market Street.
 The memorial is on the western side of the road opposite Robertson Park.
 Blackman Park is in Park Street, bounded on the north by Mortimer Street and on the south by Gladstone Street.